magento/devdocs/guides/v2.1/config-guide/cli/config-cli.md

 <h2 id="config-new-cli-intro">Introducing the Magento command-line interface (CLI)</h2>
 {% include install/new-cli-intro.html %}

 This topic discusses configuring the Magento software using the CLI.
-For information about installing Magento, see <a href="{{ site.gdeurl }}install-gde/bk-install-guide.html">Installation overview</a>.
+For information about installing Magento, see <a href="{{ site.gdeurl21 }}install-gde/bk-install-guide.html">Installation overview</a>.

 <h2 id="config-install-cli-prereq">Before you start configuring Magento</h2>
 {% include install/before-you-begin-cli.html %}